yume-chan/ya-webadb/libraries/adb/README.md

 -   `{ transportId: number }`: a device with the given transport ID.
 The transport ID is from the order devices connect.
 It can be obtained from `getDevices` method.
 Same as the `-t` argument for the `adb` command.
 -   `{ usb: true }`: any one USB device, will throw an error if there are multiple devices connected via USB.
 Same as the `-d` argument for the `adb` command.
 -   `{ emulator: true }`: any one TCP device (including emulators and devices connected via ADB over WiFi), will throw an error if there are multiple TCP devices.
 Same as the `-e` argument for the `adb` command.
 Same as the `-e` argument for the `adb` command.

+The selector will be sent to ADB server and resolved there.

 ##### `getDeviceFeatures`